 HANYS/Rush Western New York Caring for Caregivers Pilot Project

-With generous support from the Health Foundation for Western and Central New York, HANYS is launching the Western New York Caring for Caregivers pilot project in collaboration with Rush University Medical Center.
+With generous support from the Health Foundation for Western and Central New York, HANYS launched the Western New York Caring for Caregivers pilot project in collaboration with Rush University Medical Center.
 The project will help two care settings build on their adoption of Age-Friendly care by launching a support program for caregivers of older adults.

 The C4C model